deeperlearner/pytorch-template/README.md

 1. **Install**

-    If you are using pytorch 1.1 or higher, install tensorboard by 'pip install tensorboard>=1.14.0'.
+    If you are using pytorch 1.1 or higher, install tensorboard by `pip install tensorboard>=1.14.0`.

     Otherwise, you should install tensorboardx.
 Follow installation guide in [TensorboardX](https://github.com/lanpa/tensorboardX).